woodenzen/randomize/README.md

 # The Archive Random Functions
-Install along with archive_path.py with is the function that will identify the path to your active The Archive directory.
+Install along with archive_path.py.
+This is the function that will identify the path to your active The Archive directory.
+Output is formatted in the Markdown link format.

 # Install